nabla-c0d3/sslyze/docs/documentation/_sources/running-scan-commands.rst.txt

 Step 2: Running Scan Commands Against a Server
 **********************************************

-Every type of scan that SSLyze can run against a server (supported cippher suites, session renegotiation, etc.) is represented by a `ScanCommand`.
+Every type of scan that SSLyze can run against a server (supported cipher suites, session renegotiation, etc.) is represented by a `ScanCommand`.

 Once a `ScanCommand` is run against a server, it returns a `ScanResult` which is an object with attributes containing